clj-commons/aleph/README.md

 A TCP client can be created via `(aleph.http/tcp-client {:host "example.com", :port 10001})`, which returns a deferred which yields a duplex stream.

+To learn more about TCP in Aleph, [read the documentation](http://ideolalia.com/aleph/aleph.tcp.html).

 ### UDP

 A UDP socket can be generated using `(aleph.udp/socket {:port 10001, :broadcast? false})`.
 If the `:port` is specified, it will yield a duplex socket which can be used to send and receive messages, which are structured as maps with the following data: